-The Company has adopted an incentive share option plan for the benefit of directors, officers and employees, which options to acquire up to 10% of the issued share capital, at the award date, may be granted to eligible optionees from time to time.
+The Company has adopted an incentive share option plan for the benefit of directors, officers and employees, with options to acquire up to 10% of the issued share capital, at the award date, may be granted to eligible optionees from time to time.
 Additional shares have also been issued to consultants of the Company, as part of their compensation arrangement.
 Share options granted have a term of between one and five years, vest immediately or over time and have an exercise price determined by the directors.
-The Company's policy is that the exercise price may not be less than the closing quoted price of the Company's common shares traded through the facilities of the exchange on which the Company's common shares are listed.